Funny Flamingos

 Flippy Floppy Flamingos

 Although so elegant and beautiful in real life, they do also look a little bit funny.
 They are truly unique creatures, with those curvy necks and dingly dangly legs.
-I have ended up knitting two different versions; a larger flamingo and smaller knitted flamingo, and although they are very similar, I have written up patterns for both.
+I have ended up knitting two different versions; a Knitted flamingo and large knitted flamingo , and although they are very similar, I have written up patterns for both.
 My first knitted flamingo was the larger knitted version, but on completion, I started to have second thoughts…

 Walking Flamingo